mmulqu/MassMapper_MCP_dxt/README.md

 3. **Restart Cursor** → Settings → *Model Context Protocol* → enable **massgis-mcp**.

 4. **Use the tools** as shown in the examples (`search_layers`, `query_spatial`, etc.).

-> **Tip :** You can generate a shareable “Add to Cursor” link with
-> `cursor://anysphere.cursor-deeplink/mcp/install?...` — see Cursor docs for details.